epsilon-phase/dftools/README.md

 The `-o` option controls the file that it writes to.

 The `-s` controls the scale, which is the amount that each "forward" instruction moves the cursor forwards.

+###Svg_rewrite

+A new version of rewrite which is intended to make writing new l-systems easier and to produce cleaner, more efficient svg output has also been written.

+This utility uses a simplified version of the input of the previous incarnation.
+However it lacks some capabilities at the moment, not documented well in the previous incarnation.
+However, it is better at producing accurate output, and more configurable for basic users (or people who don't like overly cryptic configuration).

+The main documentation can be found [here](doc/svg_rewrite.md).

 Geometry
 ----